-The Porter building is a "game changer," said NIDCD Scientific Director Andrew Griffith.
-For the past 20 years, he and most of the other NIDCD researchers were in leased spaced 12 miles from the Bethesda campus.
+The Porter vivarium-which contains 30,000 cages, several procedure rooms, isolation cubicles, and behavioral-testing rooms-is the largest rodent facility on campus. campus.
 Not only is he happy to be closer to the Clinical Center where he sees patients, but he is also looking forward to being able to collaborate with neighboring scientists.
 "The layout is one of the best I have ever seen," he said.
 "It both figuratively and literally removes walls between groups."
 For example, Dennis Drayna (NIDCD), who discovered gene mutations that may lead to stuttering, will be just downstairs from Juan Bonifacino (NICHD), a cell biologist specializing in protein trafficking controlled by those same genes.
+"You can do great work anywhere," said Ryba.
+"But having such a pleasant place to work filled with scientists with similar focus and complementary approaches will undoubtedly make it easier and more fun."